Yanmen Pass: Sites

-The complex of fortifications in the Yanmen Pass forms part of the defenses of the "inner line" of the Great Wall, along with the Ningwu and Pianguan Passes.
 Yanmen was formerly reckoned as the first of the "Nine Passes under Heaven".
 The preserved Ming fortifications are about 1 km long and 4 m high.
 It includes three fortified gatehouses.
 The western gate is called Dili ("Chosen Battleground"), the central gate is Yanmen proper, and the eastern gate is Tianxian ("Impregnable Fortress").
 They are open to the public from 8 am to 6:30 pm.

+The fortifications in the Yanmen Pass form part of the defenses of the "inner line" of the Great Wall, along with the Ningwu (t 寧武關, s 宁武关, Níngwǔguān) and Pian (t 偏關, s 偏关, Piānguān) or Piantou Passes (t 偏頭關, s 偏头关, Piāntóuguān).
+Under the Ming and Qing, however, these were reckoned as the Outer Three Passes (t 外三關, s 外三关, Wàisānguān) based on their greater distance from the capital at Beijing, contrasted with the "Inner Three Passes" at Juyong, Zijing, and Daoma.

 The Zhenbian Hall is a temple to Li Mu, a Zhao general, beside the Tianxian Gate.
 It has also been used by local Buddhists since 1856, when the monk Shan Quan began holding services there.
 There is a temple to Guan Yu, the Chinese god of war, beside the Dili Gate.
 There was also a frontier market between Yanmenguan Village and the Dili Gate.
 A flagstone path called "Frontier Trade Street" continues to be lined with hostels and various shops for tourists.
 Statues of the generals of the Yang Clan line one of the pathways of the site.

 The ruins of Guangwu, the former county seat for the area, are nearby.
 Its remains include Han-era tombs in mounds 2–10 m high.
 They were excavated by Japanese archaeologists in the early 20th century and have been studied by the Chinese in the 1980s; a tomb robber around that time was caught and exposed that the mounds were not for local elites but for group burial in urns.